FRYoussef/multi-agent-store/README.md

 `sudo dpkg -i javafx_scenebuilder-XX-linux-x64.deb`

-## Install Dialogflow on Linux
+## Install Python dependencies

-Be sure you have 3.5.9 Python version or later.
-Then, install dialogflow:
+Be sure you have 3.6 Python version or later.

-`pip3 install dialogflow`
+`pip3 install -r requirements.txt`

-## Run the Python script
+## Run the chatbot script

 First of all, move your 'credentials.json' file to the same directory as 'chatbot.py'.

 Then, run the script using Python 3: